dustinpfister/blog_posts/_posts/js-get-parent-element.md

 ---
-title: Get parent elements with javaScript
+title: Get parent elements with native javaScript
 date: 2019-02-21 18:37:00
 tags: [js]
 layout: post
 categories: js
 id: 388
-updated: 2019-08-19 10:55:49
+updated: 2019-08-19 11:00:35
-version: 1.6
+version: 1.7
 ---

 So this will be a quick post on getting parent elements of a given element with native javaScript today.
 There are two properties of concern with this when it comes to an element in javaScript which are [parentElement](https://developer.mozilla.org/en/docs/Web/API/Node/parentElement) and [parentNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentNode).
 The two of these more or less do the same thing but with just one little subtle difference that I will be getting to in this post.
 I might also touch base on some other related topics as well when it comes to a chain of elements from document up to a given element as well, that is getting all parent elements of a given node.

 <!-- more -->

-## 1 - Get parent element
+## 1 - Get parent element AKA DOM NODE if there is one

 Once a reference to an element is gained by use of a method like getElementById or querySelector, there is the parentElement property of the elements parentElement if it has one.